-12 saw a ladder on the ground with its top reaching to heaven, with angels ascending and descending on it.Genesis 28 12
+12 And he saw in a dream a ladder standing upon the earth, and its top touching heaven, and the angels of God ascending and descending by it.Genesis 28 12

-The well-known Biblical account tells us that Jacob, one of the patriarchs of Israel, flees through the mountains after confronting his brother Esau.
-When the night surprises him, he stops, takes a stone as a pillow, falls asleep and dreams of a ladder resting on the earth whose top touches the heavens.
-The angels go up and down it.
+The well-known biblical story tells us that Jacob, one of the patriarchs of Israel, flees through the mountain after confronting his brother Esau.
+When the night surprises him he stops, takes a stone as a pillow, falls asleep and dreams of a ladder resting on the earth whose top touches the heavens.
+Angels go up and down it.

-The passage has given rise to countless cultural manifestations and numerous paintings, such as those of the catacomb of the Via Latina, Rafael de Sanzio, Rembrandt, Ribera, Michael Wilmann, William Blake, Marc Chagall and many others.
-Also the interpretations of the dream of Jacob have happened.
-The rising and falling angels are a connection between above and below, between the superior and inferior forces; they are evolution from biological life to spiritual life; bridge that unites heaven and earth; elevation and descent ...
+The passage has given rise to countless cultural events and numerous paintings, such as those in the Via Latina catacomb, Rafael de Sanzio, Rembrandt, Ribera, Michael Wilmann, William Blake, Marc Chagall and many others.
+There have also been interpretations of Jacob's dream.
+The angels that go up and down are a connection between above and below, between the upper and lower forces; they are evolution from biological life to spiritual life; bridge that joins heaven and earth; lifting and lowering...

-If we stay with the connection between above and below, we discover that there are many pictorial forms (iconic or plastic) capable of visualizing this union, suggesting to the gaze a path of ascent and descent: trees, rain, mountains and staggered clouds, columns of smoke, light beams, vertical shapes, ramps, diagonals, zigzags and successive repetitions of horizontals.
+If we stay with the connection between above and below, we discover that there are many pictorial forms (iconic or plastic) capable of visualizing that union, suggesting to the gaze a path of ascent and descent: trees, rain, mountains and staggered clouds, columns of smoke, beams of light, vertical shapes, ramps, diagonals, zigzags and successive repetitions of horizontals.

-When we look up we scrutinize the sky in search of something else, since the firm step and the land in which the step is affirmed is no longer enough.
-Desire for ascension that lifts our ancestor homo erectus and raises his head, his intelligence and his spirit, towards the aerial kingdoms of the totality and the cosmos, in the desire to understand (with the development of his "superior faculties") where it is, of what colossal magnitude it is a part.
+When we raise our gaze, we scrutinize the sky in search of something else, because the firm step and the land on which the step is affirmed are no longer enough.
+Desire for ascension that raises our ancestor homo erectus and raises his head, his intelligence and his spirit, towards the aerial kingdoms of totality and the cosmos, in the desire to understand (with the development of his "superior faculties") where it is, of what colossal magnitude it is a part.
 More than anywhere else, the spirit world is symbolically situated in the sky, in the clouds.
 Above growth, lightness, air, flight, light and its origin: the Sun.

-It is not a matter of overcoming the opposition between above and below, but of moving from one place to another, going up and down.
-Without its grounding, thinking can lose its footing, rise and dissolve into gaseous abstractions.
-And conversely, it doesn't seem like it can go very far to think that it runs along the ground, crawling, unable to lift a foot off the ground to gain perspective.
-It is about assuming the movement, perhaps uncomfortable or hard, of ascent and descent, without allowing the gaze and the thought to settle.
-It is not a matter of looking (thinking) always out loud or in a low voice, but of modulating the voice of thought.
+It is not about overcoming the opposition between up and down, but about moving from one place to another, going up and down.
+Without its grounding, thinking can lose its footing, rise up and dissolve into gaseous abstractions.
+And conversely, it doesn't seem like it can go very far to think that it runs along the ground, crawling, unable to rise a foot from the ground to gain perspective.
+It is about assuming the movement, perhaps uncomfortable or effortful, of ascent and descent, without allowing the gaze and the thought to settle.
+It is not about looking (of thinking) always out loud or in a low voice, but about modulating the voice of thought.

-Trees, rain, mountains and staggered clouds, columns of smoke, beams of light, vertical shapes, ramps, diagonals, zigzags and successive repetitions of horizontals ... invite us to raise our heads (above ourselves) to look for what is far away and to recline it (below) to find what is nearby.
-They invite us to rise and fall, to rise and descend, to affirm our vertical and seek our inclinations.
-It matters little if we never get anywhere, while movement - and its perceptual increase - keeps us active in desire.
+Trees, rain, mountains and staggered clouds, columns of smoke, beams of light, vertical forms, ramps, diagonals, zigzags and successive repetitions of horizontals… invite us to raise our heads (above ourselves) to look for the distant and to lean back (below) to search nearby.
+They invite us to go up and down, to rise and descend, to affirm our vertical and look for our inclinations.
+It matters little if we never get anywhere, as long as movement –and its perceptual increase– keeps us active in desire.
 What is life.
-Look but at Friedrich's monk or Goya's dog.
+Just look at Friedrich's monk or Goya's dog.